 Beaches are not the only place for luxury Croatia holidays.
 The country is also renowned for its towns and cities.
 Tucked neatly into sheltered harbours or sitting proudly on jutting promontories, you’ll find beautiful towns and modern thriving cities that perfectly blend with the roots of their historic past.
 Roman, Venetian and Ottoman influences abound in cities such as: Zadar, Sibenik, Split, and of course not forgetting the ever-alluring Dubrovnik.

+Luxury Croatia holidays are not only confined to the coast.
 The vibrant capital city of Zagreb is not to be missed.
 The upper town’s cobblestone streets are perfect for an afternoon or evening stroll amid the twin-spired Zagreb Cathedral and 13th-century St. Mark’s Church and the lovely red roofs of the surrounding buildings.
 Zagreb is especially beautiful at Christmas and New Year, as the popular Christmas market and city lights and decorations are a feast for the eyes.

 The nearby town of Cazma is also famed for its festive lights.
 The Cazma Christmas Tale was started by the Salaj family in 2001, where they began to decorate the houses, trees and bridges of the family estate with an array of Christmas lights.
 Over the years it has grown and this year will boast 2 million lights.
 It’s now a major attraction for visitors and is open every year throughout Christmas and New Year.